davidfemi/Yelp-Camp/yelpcamp-frontend/COLOR_SYSTEM.md

 - `.btn-primary` → Now uses `--yc-primary`
 - `.text-primary` → Now uses `--yc-primary`
-- `.bg-primary` → Now uses YelpCamp gradient
+- `.bg-primary` → Now uses The Campgrounds gradient
-- `.alert-info` → Now uses YelpCamp primary colors
+- `.alert-info` → Now uses The Campgrounds primary colors

 No code changes needed - existing components will automatically use the new color system!